alberto-alberello/alberto-alberello.github.io/README.md

 # Experience

 ### Appointments
-- Research fellow The University of Melbourne/University of Adelaide, 2017--ongoing.
+- Research fellow The University of Melbourne/University of Adelaide, 2017--ongoing.<br/>__Drift ofthe Antarctic ice edge__, with A/Prof Luke Bennetts, funded by the Australian Antarctic Science Program (AAS--4434).<br/>__Metocean properties of the Sub-Antarctic and Antarctic waters: winds,waves, currents, ice, and their interactions__, with A/Prof Alessandro Toffoli, funded by the Antarctic Circumnavigation Expedition.

 ### Education
 - PhD Science, Swinburne University of Technology (Australia), 2017.<br/>__Kinematics of breaking rogue waves__, supervised by A/Prof Toffoli
 - MSc Civil & Environmental Engineering, Politectnico di Milano (Italy), 2012.
 - BSc Civil & Environmental Engineering, Politectnico di Milano (Italy), 2010.

+# Grants and Awards

+-
+-
+-

 # Publications